tiramisutes/tiramisutes/README.md

 ### Hi there, I'm tiramisutes 👋

-I am a **Genome Study** working on plants.
+I am a **Genome Biologist** working on plants🌳.

 ### Projects I love... 🥰

 ### What I am upto when I am not busy trying to escape the Matrix... 🕺

-You would find me with a book, playing my bass or hanging out with the squad.
+You would find me with a book📖 or surf on the Internet🏄.

 ### Stats